 In elementary, children work with dividing fractions by fractions using these fraction skittles.
 They are quickly introduced to the concept of which is which (what is described here as the "primary presentation", and they catch on quickly.
 The primary presentation does not seem necessary.

 Make Your Own

-- Fraction circles could be made from felt:
+- Fraction circles could be made from different colors of felt:

 - (For a description of how these were made, see Counting Coconuts.)

 Affordable Montessori $49.00

 E & O $88.00

 Montessori N' Such $49.95

 Thinkamajigs $125.95 (AMI)